deepanshs/mrsimulator/docs/signal_processing.rst

     ... )

-The above operations list first applies an inverse Fourier transformation, followed by a Gaussian apodization on the dependent variable at index 0 (spin-system labeled as `sys1`), followed by an Exponential apodization on the dependent variable at index 1 (spin-system labeled as `sys2`), and finally a forward Fourier transform.
+The above operations list first applies an inverse Fourier transformation, followed by a Gaussian apodization on the dependent variable at index 0 (spin system labeled as `sys1`), followed by an Exponential apodization on the dependent variable at index 1 (spin system labeled as `sys2`), and finally a forward Fourier transform.
 Note, the FFT and IFFT operations apply on all dependent-variables.

 As before, apply the operations with the